bloominstituteoftechnology/node-api3-project/README.md

 - Do not alter your `package.json` file except to install additional libraries or add additional scripts. **Do not update existing libs**.
 - In your solution, it is essential that you follow best practices and produce clean and professional results.

-### Task 3: Stretch Goals
+### Task 3: Stretch Goal

-- Create a React App
+Only attempt once tests are passing 100%. **Work on a new branch to avoid breaking MVP!**

 - Use `create-react-app` to create an application inside the root folder, name it `client`.
 - From the React application connect to the `/api/users` endpoint in the API and show the list of users.
 - Add functionality to show the details of a user, including their posts, when clicking a user name in the list.
-Use React Router to navigate to a `/users/:id` route to show the user details.
+- Use React Router to navigate to a `/users/:id` route to show the user details.
 - Add styling!